uni-hildesheim/SelfAssessment/backend/README.md

   ]
   ```

-* POST `/api/v1/result/freeze`
+* POST `/api/v1/result/lock`
   Permanently lock test results for a pincode.
-Once this is done and `/api/v1/result/load` is called with the same pin again, the old result will be returned and nothing is recalculated.
-On successful lockdown/freeze, a validation code is returned.
+Once this is done and `/api/v1/result/update` is called with the same pin again, the old result will be returned and nothing is recalculated.
+On successful lockdown, a validation code is returned.
 The schema being used to generate the code is defined in the course config file.

   Example input: